 Meanwhile, Wrexham was incorporated (given a mayor and corporation) in 1857.
 Wrexham was also given a coat of arms.

 In 1907 the council purchased Parciau and turned it into a public park.
 The first cinema in Wrexham opened in 1910.

 The population of Wrexham continued to grow rapidly.
 In 1901 it was 14,966.
 By 1931 it had reached 18,567.
 In 1981 the population of Wrexham passed 40,000 for the first time.

 The first electricity was generated in Wrexham in 1900.
 In 1907 electric trams replaced horse-drawn trams.
 They were in turn replaced by buses in 1927.

 A Garden Village was built in Wrexham in 1913-17.
 In the 1920s and 1930s, Wrexham council began the work of slum clearance.
 At that time a new council house estate was built at Acton Park.
 In the 1930s other council estates were built at Spring Lodge and Maes Y Dre.
 The boundaries of Wrexham were extended in 1965.
 In the 1950s a council estate was built at Queens Park.
 Another was built at Bryn Offa.
 In the 1960s the Acton Park estate was extended.

 Gresford Colliery opened in 1911.
 In 1934 an explosion and fire at Gresford Colliery killed 261 miners.
 Three rescuers also died.

 In the 21st century, Wrexham is still developing.
 Border Retail Park opened in 2002.
 Eagles Meadow Shopping Centre opened in 2008.
-Today Wrexham has a population of 61,000.
+In 2022 Wrexham had a population of 63,000.